infor-design/enterprise-wc/src/ids-progress/README.md

 ## Description

 Displays feedback about a system process.
 Best for showing feedback about a system process that is not related to the current view.
-The IDS Progress component is a simple wrapper around a standard HTMLElement that is styled with Infor branding, and contains some additional API sthat makes it easy to set progress, label, and other functionality.
+The IDS Progress component is a simple wrapper around a standard HTMLElement that is styled with Infor branding, and contains some additional API that makes it easy to set progress, label, and other functionality.

 ## Use Cases